-Deontic strong longtermism: In the most important decision situations facing agents today, (i) One ought to choose an option that is near-best for the far future; and (ii) One ought to choose an option that delivers much larger benefits in the far future than in the near future.
+Deontic strong longtermism: In the most important decision situations facing agents today, (i) One ought to choose an option that is near-best for the far future; and (ii) One ought to choose an option that delivers much larger benefits in the far future than in the near future.2

-The idea being expressed is therefore something like the following: in cases such as figuring out what to do with your career, or where to spend money to make a positive difference, you'll often have a lot of choices.
+The idea being expressed is something like this: in cases such as figuring out what to do with your career, or where to spend money to make a positive difference, you'll often have a lot of choices.
 Perhaps surprisingly, the best options are pretty much always among the (relatively few) options directed at making the long-run future go better.
 Indeed, the reason they are the best options overall is almost always because they stand to improve the far future by so much.

-'Person-affecting' moral views try to capture the intuition that an act can only be good or bad if it is good or bad for someone (or some people).
+'Person-affecting' moral views try to capture the intuition that an act can only be good or bad if it is good or bad for someone.
 In particular, many people think that while it may be good to make somebody happier, it can't be as good to literally make an extra (equivalently) happy person.
 Person-affecting views make sense of that intuition: making an extra happy person doesn't benefit that person, because in the case where you didn't make them, they don't exist, so there's no person who could have benefited from being created.

-One upshot of person-affecting views is that failing to bring about the vast number of people which the future could contain isn't the kind of tragedy which longtermism makes it up to be, because there's nobody to complain of not having been created in the case where you don't create them — nobody is made worse-off.
+One upshot of person-affecting views is that failing to bring about the vast number of people which the future could contain isn't the kind of tragedy which longtermism makes it out to be, because there's nobody to complain of not having been created in the case where you don't create them — nobody is made worse-off.
 Failing to bring about those lives would not be morally comparable to ending the lives of an equivalent number of actually existing people; rather, it is an entirely victimless crime.

 Person-affecting views have another, subtler, consequence.
 In comparing the longer-run effects of some options, you will be considering their effects on people who are not yet born.
 But it's almost certain that the identities of these future people will be different between options.
 That's because the identity of a person depends on their genetic material, which depends (among other things) on the result of a race between tens of millions of sperm cells.
 So basically anything you do today is likely to have 'ripple effects' which change the identities of nearly everyone on Earth born after, say, 2050.